suzcho123/alex-online-shopping-assistant/README.md

 “I’m looking for a new year's party dress.”
 “Do you have a suitable dress that I can wear to my friend's birthday party?”
-Alex will only respond with products that exist in the catalog.
+FashionFindr will only respond with products that exist in the catalog.

 Design Constraints